-- All soil samples will be screened in the field for soil VOC measurements.
+- □ All soil samples will be screened in the field for soil VOC measurements.
 Visual and olfactory observation information shall be recorded on well logs, which are to be included in the report(s). - Typically, chemical analyses are to be conducted on at least one (1) soil sample per test pit or borehole location.
-In the case of CVOCs analyses of shallow and deep samples are recommended. - Chemical analyses are to be conducted on at least one groundwater sample from each available well including any on-site water supply wells.
-(Note: sampling may also be required for any nearby, off-site potable water wells). - Depending on the potential source, chemical analyses will include the following on all samples, as a minimum: - For PHCs benzene, toluene, ethylbenzene, xylenes (BTEX) and modified total petroleum hydrocarbons (TPH) - For CVOCs chlorinated VOCs on all samples, including parent and degradation compounds. - Analysis for site-specific parameters may be required, depending on past or present use (e.g., Polycyclic Aromatic Hydrocarbons at sites impacted with heavy end hydrocarbons such as creosote, bunker C, motor oil, etc.). - Depending on the particular province the assessment is being completed in; analysis of MTBE in groundwater samples may be required. - For petroleum impacted sites, TPH fractionation may be necessary in those instances where single values for TPH are exceeded.
-In those cases, one sample (highest concentration) per release event or source, if different type, should be submitted for fractionation. - For PHCs, chemical analyses are to be completed following the Atlantic RBCA Guidelines for Laboratories Tier I and Tier II Petroleum Hydrocarbon Methods, Version 3.0 (www.atlanticrbca.com).
-For CVOCs, chemical analyses are to be completed following the USEPA 8260B/5035 and USEPA 624/8260B or accredited modified SOPs. - Grain size analyses are to be conducted on at least one sample per hydrogeologic unit if the fine-grained soil values are to be applied.
+In the case of CVOCs analyses of both shallow and deep samples is recommended. - Chemical analyses are to be conducted on at least one groundwater sample from each monitoring well and on-site water supply wells.
+(Note: sampling may also be required for off-site downgradient water supply wells). - Depending on the potential source, chemical analyses will include the following on all samples, as a minimum: - For PHCs benzene, toluene, ethylbenzene, xylenes (BTEX) and modified total petroleum hydrocarbons (TPH) - For CVOCs PCE, TCE, cis-1,2-DCE, trans-1,2-DCE, 1-1, DCE and vinyl chloride (as a minimum) - ❑ Analysis for site-specific parameters may also be required, depending on past or present use (e.g., polycyclic aromatic hydrocarbons at sites impacted with heavy end hydrocarbons such as creosote, bunker C, motor oil). - Analysis of methyl tert-butyl ether (MTBE) in groundwater samples may also be required (subject to provincial requirements). - For petroleum impacted sites, Atlantic RBCA Tier II Petroleum Hydrocarbon Method (also known as TPH fractionation) may be necessary in those instances where single values for TPH are exceeded.
+In those cases, one sample (highest concentration) per release event or source, if different type, should be submitted for fractionation analysis.

+For PHCs, chemical analyses are to be completed following the Atlantic RBCA Guidelines for Laboratories Tier I and Tier II Petroleum Hydrocarbon Methods, Version 3.0 (www.atlanticrbca.com).
+For CVOCs, chemical analyses are to be completed following the USEPA 8260B/5035 and USEPA 624/8260B or accredited modified SOPs.

+Grain size analyses are to be conducted on at least one sample per hydrogeologic unit if the fine-grained or other soil values are to be applied.